-In our first report, we:
+In the first report, we:

-- use Faethm’s Artificial Intelligence Predictive Analytics Platform to assess the underlying potential for the NSW workforce to work remotely;
+- use Faethm’s Artificial Intelligence Predictive Analytics Platform to assess the underlying potential for the NSW workforce to work remotely

-- present insights from the NSW Innovation and Productivity Council’s 2020 Remote Working Survey of 1,500 NSW remote workers - shedding light on recent shifts in preferences, attitudes, time use, labour productivity, and industry - and occupation-specific impacts;
+- present insights from the NSW Innovation and Productivity Council’s 2020 Remote Working Survey of 1,500 NSW remote workers - shedding light on recent shifts in preferences, attitudes, time use, labour productivity, and industry - and occupation-specific impacts

 - explore a ‘hybrid model’ that could combine the best aspects of both remote and on-site work.